We just reached 30,000 articles on this wiki! 🥳

 Debug Keys

 Holding down both Q and O will jump through frames in a predefined order as long as you keep holding these keys in Version 7.02.
-One of the public beta versions of 6.0 has this too, assigned to a Space key.
+An early version of 6.0 has this too, assigned to a Space key.

 World 0 & Great Journey